sql-bi/Contoso-Data-Generator/README.md

 A custom Contoso sample database generator.

 **IMPORTANT**: Clone the repository only if you want to compile the project with Visual Studio.
-If you want to use the ready-to-use script to generate new database with precompiled tool, you must download the zip file with *Contoso-Data-Generator source code and executables* from the release folder.
+If you want to use the ready-to-use script to generate a new database with the precompiled tool, you must download the zip file with *Contoso-Data-Generator source code and executables* from the release folder.

 ## Content